welllima88/sharkPy/BUILD.md

 -rw-rw-r--.
 1 root root  196662 Jul  5 21:08 wimaxmacphy.so<br>
 -rw-rw-r--.
 1 root root 1766674 Jul  5 21:08 wimax.so<br>

+##Other required libs

+Will need libpcap.so.1, libglib-2.0, libnl.so.1, libgcrypt.so.11.

 ##TO BUILD/INSTALL